simonmichael/hledger/doc/PULLREQUESTS.md

 5. Code intended for the legacy hledger1 branch (hledger 1.x) must not use AI.

-6. You must not use OpenAI's models.
+6. You must not use OpenAI's models (GPT series, o-series, etc).

 7. Otherwise, you can use AI assistance.
    You must disclose the provider, model(s), and a rough estimate of output tokens used.